Hawaii Locals Want Fewer Tourists But Here’s The Problem

 But some legislators thought change wasn’t happening fast enough.
 So they cut HTA’s funding.
 They restricted the agency’s spending authority.
 They started requiring state approval for contracts and budgets.

 The organization trying to manage tourism more sustainably got its legs cut out from under it.
 Because politics.
-Because of short-term thinking.
+Because short-term thinking.
 Because nobody can agree on solutions even when everyone agrees on the problem.

 But what happens when you finally speak the truth nobody wants to hear?